-In an extremely low interest rate environment, the Portfolio posted no return for the six- and 12-month periods ended June 30, 2011.
+In an extremely low interest rate environment, the Portfolio posted no return for the six and 12 months ended June 30, 2012.
 The Portfolio's results slightly underperformed its benchmark, the Citigroup 90-Day Treasury Bill Index, reflecting the Portfolio's expenses.

-An unchanged Federal Reserve policy, which has targeted a fed funds rate of 0.00% to 0.25% since late 2008, continues to compress money market rates.
+An unchanged Federal Reserve policy, which has targeted a fed funds rate of 0.00% to 0.25% since late 2008, continued to compress money market rates.
 All money market instruments trade in a very narrow range around the fed funds target rate.
-The result has been paltry yields for money market fund investors.
-Yields are expected to remain at extremely low levels until the Fed sees consistent improvement in the U.S. economy.
+The result has been paltry yields for money fund investors.
+Rising food and energy prices early in the period faded amid economic weakening, suggesting that the Fed will not move to increase short-term rates until economic data demonstrate sustained job growth or widespread inflation pressures.